JulienFS/nextcloud/ARCHITECTURE.md

 In general, there's a global and common problem when it comes to ordering files : there are both grouped by what they are and what they are used for.
 There's no clear distinction of engine related things and engine usage.
 As an example : the AppFramework provides a middleware mechanism, which is cool, but inside the AppFramework dir, you can find some actual middleware implementations that provide features.
 The AppFramework should be core/framework/engine and the implementation/features should probably be in apps.

+What is a node id ?
+It looks like it is stored in DB, node id looks like DB key of the filecache table.
+However there are some references that say that there can be many path per node id (see https://github.com/nextcloud/server/pull/43471).
+It might be related to "views" ?

+More investigations on upload:
+Bulk upload:
+    doesn't look as sophisticated as the regular upload.
+Some potential pitafalls Regular PUT sabre upload :
+    - didn't check the chunked version
+    - there's some legacy handling for storages implementing Storage instead of IWristeStreamStorage : maybe not needed
+    - part upload : default behavior is to store a part file first then move it to the final destination, but not always used for some backends (rationale is that some backends to this by themselves already)